ibm-cloud-docs/appid/tutorial-roles.md

 Great work!

-## Lesson 4: Injecting attributes into tokens
+## Step 4: Injecting attributes into tokens
 {: #lesson-map-claims}

-Now that you have so many new employees, you need to limit the number of requests that are made.
-You can map user profile attributes to your access and identity token claims.
-This means that you don't have to go to the [/userinfo endpoint](https://us-south.appid.cloud.ibm.com/swagger-ui/#/Authorization_Server_V3/userInfo) or pull custom attributes later, because they're already stored in the tokens!
+Becoming more and more popular, the theme park continues to grow!
+With so many new visitors and staff, you want to limit the number of requests that are made.
+For better performance, you can map user profile attributes to your access and identity token claims.
+By mapping custom claims, you're able to store the custom attributes in the tokens themselves.
 {: shortdesc}

 1. Make a request to the token configuration endpoint.